Hospital Dental Hygiene: Advantages of Integrating Oral Health Services in a Hospital Setting

 Emergency Department

-Many patients present to the emergency department (ED) for dental pain.
-Over two million patients a year are seen in the ED for nontraumatic dental problems.1 Many patients have not had access to a dental provider for preventive or regular care.
-These patients usually present because they do not have a dental home, they have tried their dental home already and were unable to be seen, or because a medical provider told them to come in due to symptoms of infection.
+Over two million patients are seen in the emergency department (ED) each year for nontraumatic dental problems.1 These patients frequently present for dental pain, often because they lack access to a dental provider for preventive or regular care.
+They seek ED services either because they do not have an established dental home, they were unable to be seen by their existing provider, or a medical professional referred them due to symptoms of infection.

-Patients with dental problems will go to the ED and be seen by a physician, and they are typically given antibiotics and pain medications and then sent away.
-As a physician told me, “We spend about one day learning about oral health.”
-This lack of education on oral care is echoed by various professions in the medical community, including nurses, physician’s assistants, and CNAs.
+Patients with dental problems will go to the ED and be seen by a physician, and they are typically prescribed antibiotics and pain medications and then sent away.1 As a physician told me, “We spend about one day learning about oral health.”
+This lack of education on oral care is echoed by various professions in the medical community, including nurses, physician assistants, and CNAs.

-Though this is unfortunate, it is ultimately the only option for some patients.
-One might think they should stop giving out antibiotics, as we all know how antibiotics for dental infections can contribute to bacterial resistance, but the doctors can’t do much else.
+Although this is unfortunate, it is ultimately the only option for some patients.
+One might think that they should stop prescribing antibiotics, as we are all aware of how antibiotics for dental infections can contribute to bacterial resistance.
+Yet, the doctors can’t do much else.
 One might also discourage pain medications.
-However, many patients have already taken the maximum recommended dose of ibuprofen or acetaminophen.
-Without some sort of intervention, the patient will come back to the ED, requiring more time, finances, and resources.
+However, many patients have already taken the maximum recommended dose of ibuprofen and/or acetaminophen.
+Without some sort of intervention, the patient will likely return to the ED, requiring additional time, finances, and resources.
 This forces physicians to do the only things they can, which are typically not ideal.

-A dental hygienist has a plethora of knowledge on dental pain, infection, abscesses, fractured teeth, and oral conditions such as candidiasis, herpetic lesions, stomatitis, and more.
-After all, many of us are reporting our findings of areas of concern during hygiene treatment to our dentists.
+To fill this gap, dental hygienists possess clinical knowledge of dental pain, infections, abscesses, fractured teeth, and oral conditions, including candidiasis, herpetic lesions, and stomatitis.
+After all, many of us report our findings of areas of concern during hygiene treatment to our dentists.

-In an ED setting, a dental hygienist is able to evaluate the mouth, perform limited testing on the tooth in question, and possibly provide some sort of relief.
+In an ED setting, dental hygienists are able to evaluate the mouth, perform limited testing on the tooth in question, and possibly provide some sort of relief.
 This can come in the form of a temporary restoration, silver diamine fluoride, or local anesthetic (depending on the scope of practice determined by the state).
-We can also take radiographs if necessary and give our opinion on pain meds or antibiotics for a doctor to consider.
+Hygienists can also take radiographs if necessary and provide an opinion on pain medications or antibiotics for a doctor to consider.

 Inpatient Care and Hospital-Acquired Pneumonia

-A dental hygienist can play a large role in providing oral care to patients in acute care or intensive care units.
-In larger hospitals, a hygienist may focus on ensuring that CNAs and nurses are educated on the importance of oral health, the connections to HAIs, and how to evaluate the mouth and effectively remove food debris and biofilm with brushing, interdental cleaning, mouthrinse, and/or suction.
-They can also educate on the association between oral and systemic health and even provide an explanation for some systemic issues that could be originating in the mouth.
+Dental hygienists can play a large role in providing oral care to patients in acute care or intensive care units.
+In larger hospitals, a hygienist’s focus may be on implementing systemic changes, developing policies, and providing education.
+This can include ensuring that CNAs and nurses are educated on the importance of oral health and trained on how to evaluate the mouth and effectively remove food debris and biofilm with proper brushing, interdental cleaning, mouthrinse, and/or suction.
+They can also educate on the association between oral and systemic health, including its importance in HAP prevention.

-This is also an excellent time to make referrals, help with care coordination, or address any dental issues the patient may have.
-This is generally accomplished by developing networks with dentists in the community and/or partnering with public health resources.
-If patients do not have a dental home, they can be referred somewhere to get set up for a comprehensive oral evaluation and/or the treatment they may need.
+Direct clinical interaction is also an excellent time to facilitate care coordination.
+This is typically achieved by establishing networks with local dentists and/or collaborating with public health resources.
+If patients do not have a dental home, they can be referred to a community location for a comprehensive oral evaluation and necessary treatment.

 Additional Hospital Departments

-In addition to the inpatients at the hospital, a dental hygienist might also have access to other departments in which we can provide OHI for people who need it most.
-This can include labor and delivery, OB/GYN, drug treatment and rehabilitation, cancer infusion, diabetes clinics, and pediatric departments.
+In addition to the ED and inpatients at the hospital, a dental hygienist may also have access to other departments where they can provide preventive oral health services and OHI for those who need it most.
+These departments can include labor and delivery, OB/GYN, drug treatment and rehabilitation, cancer infusion, diabetes clinics, and pediatric departments.

-Many people trying to control their diabetes don’t understand the bidirectional relationship between the mouth and controlling their disease.
-Many patients about to undergo cancer treatments have not developed a preventive dental treatment plan.
-Expecting mothers are given so much knowledge on nutrition, prenatals, and pregnancy restrictions but yet are not given any recommendations on oral health.
+Patients with diabetes may not understand the bidirectional association between oral health.
+Those who are about to undergo cancer treatments might not have developed a preventive dental treatment plan.
+Expectant mothers are given so much information on nutrition, prenatals, and pregnancy restrictions, yet are likely not provided with any recommendations on oral health.

-This workflow may be accomplished in different ways depending on the hospital and the dental professional.
-It can be a consult basis, where medical professionals put in an order to the hygienists for specific patients based on certain conditions, or it could be determined as the hygienist reviews patient lists and evaluates who would be appropriate for an evaluation.
+Dental hygienists can be integrated into the patient workflow of these departments to effectively bridge these oral health gaps.
+This workflow may be accomplished in various ways depending on the hospital and the dental professional.
+The workflow can follow a consult-based approach, where medical professionals order specific services for patients based on certain conditions, or it can be a proactive approach, where the hygienist reviews patient lists to identify those who are appropriate for an evaluation.

 Challenges for Medical-Dental Integration

-The dental and medical fields have long been separated and not treated as one.
-Though many professionals are trying to bridge this gap, our health care infrastructure presents many challenges that impede an individual’s ability to receive care for their whole body.
+The dental and medical fields have long been separate and not treated as a single entity.
+Although many professionals are trying to bridge this gap, our healthcare infrastructure presents numerous challenges that impede an individual’s ability to receive comprehensive care for their entire body.
+These challenges include inadequate cross-disciplinary training, systemic barriers that perpetuate a lack of oral health literacy among both patients and providers, and financial constraints, which may be the most significant barrier.5

-However, insurance and patient coverage also play a prominent role in ensuring a program is profitable and effective.
-Lack of dental insurance or reduced coverage for patients on Medicaid/Medicare and suitable billing techniques for dental procedures hinders the ability to be reimbursed for dental procedures and thus affects the long-term stability of any program.
+Insurance and patient coverage also play a prominent role in ensuring a program is profitable and effective.
+A lack of dental insurance or reduced coverage for patients on Medicaid/Medicare, combined with suitable billing techniques for dental procedures, hinders the ability to be reimbursed for dental services and thus affects the long-term stability of any program.5

 In Closing

-As we continue to fight for the inclusion of dental health into whole body health, having hygienists in medical facilities is just one of the ways this can be done.
-Building relationships with physicians, respiratory therapists, nurses, speech-language pathologists, and many other hospital workers improves our collaborative efforts to provide a patient with the best possible care they can receive.
+As we continue to advocate for the integration of dental health into overall health, having dental hygienists in medical facilities is one effective way to achieve this goal.
+Building relationships with physicians, respiratory therapists, nurses, speech-language pathologists, and other hospital personnel improves our collaborative efforts to provide patients with the best possible care they can receive.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.